bryanlontoc06/sml/README.md

 - Docker
 - Express

-An API for Employees that monitors the status of the employee, add, update and delete an employee and employee status.
+An API that monitors the status of the employee, add, update and delete an employee and employee status.
 This API has a middleware that an account is needed or should be registered in order to have an access on the APIs.

 Admin enables:
 - retrieve all employees, users and status or an employee, users and status